 From this point, the decisions get more difficult.
 I do not to pretend to give solutions in every instance.
 The best thing that can be done is to develop a personal decision process.
 I outline some of my process, but I would prefer that you be challenged to do the same rather than accept mine whole cloth.

-When hate is directed your way it is nigh impossible to e coldly rational.
+When hate is directed your way it is nigh impossible to be coldly rational.
 But making the effort is good.
 We are not expected to be a doormat in the face of verbal or physical violence, nor of violent threats.
 Sometimes it is a matter of avoiding negative situations or people..
 But sometimes we must take steps in defense of ourselves or others in our circle, whether it be family, friends, or people who are in our care.
 We are allowed defense.
 Hopefully we can make the right decision when it must be made in fractions of a second.

 It is hard enough to draw this line for ourselves.
 It is doubly hard to draw the line for people we have never met about events that we have not seen when we are considering if the actions of others are appropriate.
 It is really so easy to make up an explanation when we really have none.
 A better path is to reserve judgement when facts are not known.
 Virtually any “hate” incident also generates competing narratives about what happened that also build hate, and it hardly seems accidental.
 Rather than accept a a lie that fits our personal believe situation, just stay out of the fray.
 You are not required to judge.

 Revenge is a different story.
-And those that call for vengeance are as guilty as those who through their own hate to actively kill, injure, or engender more hate.
+And those that call for vengeance are as guilty as those who through their own hate choose to actively kill, injure, or engender more hate.
 Revenge is an ineffective and inappropriate solution, especially on the personal level.

 It is a most vexing challenge to avoid the temptation to join the hate war.
 Too often it sounds something like this: “We should end all hate..
 Except for the people I hate.
 That is OK.
 Because they are so bad.”
+Or, “Say no to hate.
+But you can hate _____ because _____.
+But no hate for anyone else.”
+Sure.

 So in the end I can offer no final solution.
 But becoming aware of the hate machine is a start to resisting its influence.
 I don’t know that humans are capable of perfection in this matter.
 But most all of us are capable of doing better.
 So maybe make a start towards living life with “malice towards none.”
 Even if we fail, we seek to fail upwards.